SargeKhan/docker-suicidesquad2/README.md

 # to see if all the other node containers are alive or dead run the following command or look at the output of ./run_cluster
 sudo docker ps
 ````
+#### This solution will not work for docker kill <container_id> since it doesn't allow the processes in the container to stop gracefully.